-Pearrygin State Park is a very popular 743-acre camping area with a boat launch site, a WDFW access site with gravel boat ramp, and a private resort with camping and gravel boat launch.
+Pearrygin State Park is a very popular 743-acre camping area with a boat launch site, a WDFW access site with a gravel boat ramp, and a private resort with camping and a gravel boat launch.

 Pearrygin also is popular due to its close proximity to the western theme town of Winthrop.
 You’ll share the lake with many other types of recreational watersports, especially in the summer.

 Expect to catch rainbows in the 10- to 13-inch range, along with carryover fish to 15 inches.
 You may also find the occasional brown trout here but rainbows are the name of the game here.